 Contributed By: Jim Sargent

 Keating, Edythe L. (Perlick), 80, of Pompano Beach, FL passed away on February 27, 2003.
 She was born Dec.
 12, 1922.
 She is survived by her daughter, a brother, and two grandsons.
-Visiting hours were held on Saturday, March 1, 2003 from 2 to 4 p.m. with a 4:00 p.m. funeral service at LORNE & SONS FUNERAL HOME in Delray Beach.
+Her funeral was held March 1, 2003 at LORNE & SONS FUNERAL HOME in Delray Beach, FL.

 Contributed By: Helen Nordquist